2015-2021 Subaru WRX

 Upgrading the stereo system in your WRX

-In brief: This Crutchfield Research Garage article gives you an overview of your Subaru's stock stereo system and your aftermarket upgrade options.
-Use our vehicle selector to find the gear that will fit your WRX.
+In brief: This Crutchfield Research Garage article gives you an overview of your WRX's stock stereo system and your aftermarket upgrade options.
+We'll tell you all about:

 Overview of the Subaru WRX